loganjones/nTA-Total-Annihilation-Clone/README.md

 ## Dreaming
 It would be pretty cool if this (or some fork) could become some kind of "Open Total Annihilation" open source project like [Free Civ](http://www.freeciv.org) or [openage](https://github.com/SFTtech/openage).

-Also, playing TA on an iPad would be streets-ahead.
+Also, playing TA natively on an iPad would be awesome.